BREZOED/NewYorkCoinNode/README.md

-# LitecoinNode
+# NewYorkCoinNode

-## What is LitecoinNode?
+## What is NewYorkCoinNode?

 This project is an attempt to make it simpler for anyone who wishes to install the software to ‘become’ a supernode.
-In other words, the LitecoinNode script allows everyone/anyone to simply answer a bunch of questions; leading to your computer running a full Litecoin Supernode.
-Here are some features that LitecoinNode supports:-
+In other words, the NewYorkCoinNode script allows everyone/anyone to simply answer a bunch of questions; leading to your computer running a full Litecoin Supernode.
+Here are some features that NewYorkCoinNode supports:-

 - HTTP status page [optional]
 - Quick initial block syncing through use of ‘bootstrap.dat’ [optional]